 The shared valley

-Free of charge, advanced booking is required
+Free of charge, free entry

 This project is the result of a research residency developed between October 2018 and July 2019, funded by the Regional Direction of Cultural Affairs Provence-Alpes-Cote d’Azur (DRAC PACA).
 The event is part of the “Ville-Porte” partnership between the city of Digne-les-Bains and the Verdon Regional Nature Park.